RomulusMirauta/Cypress_Healthcare_Platform/README.md

-# Playwright -> Cypress Converted Tests
+# Cypress Tests

-This repository contains a converted set of end-to-end tests originally written for Playwright.
-The tests are ported to Cypress.
-The converted tests live under `cypress/e2e` and page objects and helpers are under `cypress/support` and `cypress/page-objects`.
+This repository contains a set of tests written for Cypress.
+The converted tests live under `cypress` and page objects and helpers are under `cypress/support` and `cypress/page-objects`.

 Running tests (Windows PowerShell):